deliveredtechnologies/terraform-maven/README.md

 | tfRootDir    | String  | The terraform root module directory location; defaults to src/main/tf/{first directory found} |
 | tfModulesDir | String  | The directory that contains the Terraform module depenencies; defaults to src/main/.tfmodules |

+### How Commands Are Delegated to Terraform

+Terraform commands are executed in a forked shell that is joined to the Maven process.
+This has important implications based on the operating system being used.

+#### *nix-based Operating Systems

+Terraform commands executed on *nix-based systems are forked into a bash shell that is joined to the Maven process.

+#### Windows Operating Systems

+Terraform commands executed on Windows operating systems by default use the Windows default command line (cmd.exe), which is not strictly compatible with Terraform as of Terraform v0.12 (e.g. -var parameters fail).

+However, Git Bash can be used in place of the default Windows command line to improve compatibility with Terraform commands.
+To enable Git Bash, either set a Java system property `shellPath` or an environment variable `SHELL_PATH` to the absolute path of the Git Bash executable.

 ### Setting Up a Terraform Maven Project

 1. Create a generic Maven project. [see Maven Getting Started Guide](https://maven.apache.org/guides/getting-started/index.html)